What are mini-bonds?

 Who can invest?

-In theory, anyone can invest in mini-bonds but most investors at this level are individuals (or their SIPP or SSAS) rather than companies or institutions.
+In theory, anyone can invest in mini-bonds but most investors at this level are individuals rather than companies or institutions.

 Although the income returns may be relatively attractive, there are some risks which come with investing in mini-bonds, particularly because they are generally illiquid products.
 In other words, although the principal amount lent will be returned at the end of the term together with any accrued unpaid interest, the holder will not benefit from capital growth through trading during the life of the mini-bond.
 In addition, if base rates go up during the term of the bond, the coupon will become less attractive but the bondholder will remain locked in.